Virginia prosecutors ask Justice Department to reconsider decision to not prosecute Park Police killing of Bijan Ghaisar

 Ghaisar, 25, was shot by Vinyard, 39, and Amaya, 41, in November 2017 as he slowly pulled his Jeep Grand Cherokee away from them in a residential neighborhood of Fairfax County, after stopping and pulling away from the officers twice previously.
 A video recorded by a Fairfax police cruiser captured all three stops and then Vinyard and Amaya firing 10 shots into the Jeep in three separate bursts.
 Ghaisar was unarmed, and died 10 days later.

-The FBI took over the investigation, since the Park Police are federal officers.
-The U.S. attorney’s office in Washington and the civil rights division of the Justice Department declined to file federal criminal civil rights charges against Vinyard and Amaya in November 2019, saying that federal prosecutors could not prove, “beyond a reasonable doubt, that the two USPP officers committed willful violations” of federal civil rights laws.
+The FBI took over the investigation, because the Park Police are federal officers.
+The U.S. Attorney’s Office in Washington and the civil rights division of the Justice Department declined to file federal criminal civil rights charges against Vinyard and Amaya in November 2019, saying that federal prosecutors could not prove, “beyond a reasonable doubt, that the two USPP officers committed willful violations” of federal civil rights laws.

 The following month, Fairfax prosecutors sought to indict Vinyard and Amaya for murder, but the Justice Department refused to allow FBI agents to testify before a Fairfax grand jury.
-Descano took office in January 2020 and the Justice Department further affirmed that it would not assist him, since it was considering defending the officers in both the civil case and any possible criminal case.
+Descano took office in January 2020 and the Justice Department further affirmed that it would not assist him, because it was considering defending the officers in both the civil case and any possible criminal case.
 The Justice Department has since entered both cases on the officers’ behalf.
 The civil case has been postponed indefinitely while the criminal case is pending.

 Justice Dept. will not allow FBI agents to testify in Fairfax investigation of Bijan Ghaisar killing